vinuales/getting-and-cleaning-data-course-project/readme.md

 ## Solution proposed

-In this repository you'll find my solution code, with the following files:
+In this repository you'll find my solution with the following files:
 * run_analysis.R

 This solution uses the following packages:
-* plyr
-* data.table
 * reshape2

 Steps to run this solution:
 1. Clone this project on your HD, and set as working directory.
-2. Download and Unzip dataset on your working directory.
-3. Load file **`source("run_analysis.R")`**
+2. Load file **`source("run_analysis.R")`**
-4. Execute **`run.analysis()`**
-5. New file "kkkkkk.txt" will be created on your working directory
+3. New file "tidydataset.txt" will be created on your working directory

-* Unzip the file getdata-projectfiles-UCI HAR Dataset.zip in your working directory.
-* Place the scripts *run_analysis.R*, *analysis_functions.R* and *constants.R* in your working directory.
-* If necessary, modify the file *constants.R* indicating the name of the directory containing the data, if it has been modified, and / or the delimiting character for your filesystem.
-* Load the source *run_analysis.R* at your session in R, with **`source("run_analysis.R")`**
-* Finally, execute **`run.analysis()`** in R.
-* Be sure to have installed the packages data.table, plyr and reshape2.

-run.analysis() uses the constants defined in constants.R and the functions from analysis_functions.R, and generates a file called new_dataset.txt in your working directory.